Ashlalala/aajonusnet/md/QNA/Q&A Of August 24, 2008.md

 Q: Quarter to six.

 A: okay right.
-So uh...Cathy do you have a question?
+So uh...Kathy do you have a question?

 Q: Oh yeah um...at James' they sell that ah hummus but it's ah...but it has some sprouting in it.